 “The success ratio of curing colon cancer is greater than 90 percent with early detection.
 But for mid- and late-stage disease, the survival rate drops to about 10 percent.
 That’s why it is so important to use the tools of systems biology to detect diseases early.”

-–Robert Moritz, PhD, Associate Professor
+–Robert Moritz, PhD, Professor

 Visit Faculty Profile Page

-The Moritz group develops and applies quantitative protein chemistry and proteomic techniques to study such diseases as atherosclerosis, inflammation and colorectal cancer.
+The Moritz Lab develops and applies quantitative protein chemistry and proteomic techniques to study such diseases as atherosclerosis, inflammation and colorectal cancer.
 By uncovering organ-specific markers for these diseases, the group is seeking to develop early detection strategies that could improve human health.
 They also are developing technologies and data tools designed to provide proteomics researchers with simple and intuitive user interfaces that can be used to study the biological functions of proteins.

 Traces of particular proteins isolated from blood or human tissues could signal the presence of disease.
 By developing the technologies needed to detect such proteins, the Moritz group is helping to usher in a new era in medicine.

-The Moritz group is helping to develop, apply and disseminate the technologies required for the quantitative analysis of proteins and their interactions with each other and with other components of the cell.
+The Moritz Lab is helping to develop, apply and disseminate the technologies required for the quantitative analysis of proteins and their interactions with each other and with other components of the cell.
 These analyses could in turn lead to clinical tests that can provide reliable, sensitive and high-throughput identifications of disease biomarkers for personalized medicine.

 As director of proteomics at ISB, Moritz is the leader of the effort at ISB to establish a Human Multiple Reaction Monitoring (MRM) Atlas, a comprehensive resource designed to enable scientists to perform quantitative analysis of all human proteins.
 The project is expected to fuel important research gains in biomarker discovery and validation, the search for protein-based diagnostic tests, personalized medicine, and human health monitoring.